Exercise and the Novel Coronavirus

 Involve the Whole Family

 Kids need to get out some of that built up energy, too.
 Encourage them to exercise with you.
-You could also include gym class in your kids' homeschooling routine, or just add it for some healthy bonding time.
+Activities for children could include:

 - Designing an obstacle course

 - Hopping or doing jumping jacks during a commercial from the couch to the kitchen sink and back